dr-jam/FactoryExercise/README.md

 * Charge Time: 0.5 to 3 seconds.
 * Type: Kinetic, Energy, or Arcane.

+Your factories should be able `GenerateRandomShield`s and `GenerateRandomProjectile`s with properies within the stated specification ranges.

+However, your factories are also limited in the quality of shields and projectiles they can produce.
+Sheilds are limited to a power rating of 300 while projetiles are limited to a rating of 100.
+Ratings can be determined by the following functions:

 ShieldRating = Capacity + (5 - RechargeDelay) x 5 + RechargeRate * (RechargeRate / 2)